***If you missed the previous installments, click on the links here:

 We took him to the “digs” where he collected for several days and then returned to the States with boxes of specimens, including most of ours.
 Later, in 1941, he and Dr. Pilsbry, published, in the Academy Proceedings Vol. XCIII, an account, with illustrations, of the collection which included “Chione Traftoni“, an extinct species new to science.
 “The Type of this species (A.N.S.P.
 13703) comes from the Pleistocene of Quebrada Rabo de Puerco, near Puerto Armuelles, Chiriqui Province, Western Panama, and is named for Mr. Mark Trafton, Jr. who was the first to collect in the Pleistocene beds at this locality •••• “.
 A copy of the Proceedings, with pictures of Chione Traftoni, is in my library.

-Stay tuned for PART 11 of this story!
+Continue to PART 11 of this story.

 *All photos, researched from the era, were added by the editor of Visit Puerto Armuelles.